 RPN Salary and Career Outlook in Canada (2026)

-The RPN salary in Canada in 2026 varies by province or territory, experience, union contracts, and practice setting.
+The RPN salary in Canada in 2026 varies by province, and understanding registered practical nurse salary trend helps in career planning.
 RPNs can earn $55,000- $80,000 per year, with higher wages often found in urban settings, speciality units, and positions that offer shift differentials and overtime.

-Employers tend to offer higher RPN salaries in Alberta and Ontario, especially in Ontario, where unions exert more influence.
-Experienced RPNs can earn more at the higher end of the estimated salary range, but hospitals, management roles at long-term-care sites, or higher-level specialized practice areas often provide better compensation.
+RPN salaries tend to be higher in Alberta and Ontario, especially in Ontario, where unions are stronger.
+Experienced RPNs can earn more at the higher end of the estimated salary range, but are also often better compensated at hospital sites, in management roles at long-term-care sites, or in higher-level specialized practice areas.

-Overall, RPN salaries are generally higher, but employers also offer Registered Nurse (RN) roles in the same areas, which typically provide higher wages based on education level and scope of practice.
+Overall, LPN salaries are generally higher, but there are also Registered Nurse (RN) roles in the same areas, which typically offer higher wages based on education level and scope of practice.

 Overall demand for RPNs in Canada is very high.
 The increased average age, higher rates of chronic disease, and understaffed healthcare sectors make practical nursing especially valuable across acute-care hospitals, long-term-care homes, community health settings, and home care.